 - Proximity to Metro Denver

 Denver (Metro Area)

-The capital city of a Colorado is a busy place with plenty to do, but it has the standard challenges that come with living in a big city.
-You’ll have plenty of culture and entertainment for your little ones, but you’ll sit in traffic while driving them around, and safety will be of much more concern than some of the smaller areas.
+The capital city of Colorado is a busy place with plenty to do, but it has the standard challenges that come with living in a big city.
+You’ll have plenty of culture and entertainment for your little ones, but you’ll sit in traffic while driving them around.

 Again, life in Colorado isn’t all about the Front Range.
 This town on the Western Slope is well connected by road to the rest of the state, but it’s peaceful and small enough for a safe and calm childhood.